|

 Head into the Understory

 Understory Art and Nature Trail is a series of artwork located in the forest undergrowth.
-A children’s trail offers self-guide walk information on headset.
+A children’s trail offers self-guide walk information on headset and activity sheets, so the kiddies and you can take the walk at your own pace, learning about the region’s heritage and artworks displayed amongst the trees.

 #17